Are we looking at the next big move in FedEx Corporation (FDX)?

-FedEx Corporation (NYSE: FDX) is -39.76% lower on its value in year-to-date trading and has touched a low of $141.92 and a high of $266.79 in the current 52-week trading range.
+FedEx Corporation (NYSE: FDX) is -38.84% lower on its value in year-to-date trading and has touched a low of $141.92 and a high of $266.79 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The FDX stock was last observed hovering at around $154.76 in the last trading session, with the day’s gains setting it 1.04% off its average median price target of $190.00 for the next 12 months.
-It is also 39.61% off the consensus price target high of $258.00 offered by analysts, but current levels are -24.64% lower than the price target low of $125.00 for the same period.
+The FDX stock was last observed hovering at around $160.28 in the last trading session, with the day’s loss setting it -2.09%.

 Top 5 Cheap Stocks to Own Right Now